• Skip to primary navigation

 Substitutions

-• Dates - If you are not doing Whole30 you can substitute 1 tbsp of honey for the soaked dates.
+• Dates - If you are not doing Whole30 you can substitute 1 tablespoon of honey for the soaked dates.
 Coconut sugar and maple syrup would also work fine.

 • Chicken Breast Tenders - If you have made my recipes before you know I favor chicken breast tenders.
 I like them because they are already trimmed and easy to use.
 You could trim and cut regular chicken breasts for a similar result.